Little Red School House: Buildings

 The Little Red School House and Elisabeth Irwin High School occupy two separate buildings, with a third space housing athletic facilities.

 The middle-and-lower-school building is located at 272 Avenue of the Americas (Sixth Avenue) at Bleecker Street, while Elisabeth Irwin High School is at 40 Charlton Street between Sixth Avenue and Varick Street.
 In June 2008, LREI announced the acquisition of additional space with the purchase of 42 Charlton Street, directly next door.
 The new townhouse was to be renovated and connected to the existing building.
 A separate building, the Thompson Street Gym, houses facilities for physical education and athletics.
 In November 2018, the school announced that it had purchased 15 Van Dam Street, directly behind the Charlton Street campus.
 The building contains the Soho Playhouse, and formerly housed the Huron Club, a social club frequented by members of the Democratic Party.

-College placement

-In 2017, graduates attended New York University, Boston University, California Institute of the Arts, Duke University, Princeton University, and many more.
-In 2015, graduates from Elisabeth Irwin High School attended Bennington College, Bard College, Skidmore College, Ithaca College, Northwestern University, Pitzer College, Sarah Lawrence College the University of Delaware and Vassar College, along with 38 other colleges and universities.
-In 2013, graduates attended Bard College, Kenyon College, Bennington College, Brown University, Cornell University, Sarah Lawrence College and the University of Colorado at Boulder, along with 22 other institutions, and in 2012, Bennington College, Hampshire College, Kenyon College, Skidmore College, and Wesleyan University, as well as 28 other schools.

 Extracurricular activities

-Sports

-LREI's sports teams include soccer (boys, girls and MS co-ed), volleyball (HS girls, MS co-ed), cross-country track (co-ed), basketball (Varsity, boys and girls and JV boys), spring track (co-ed), tennis (co-ed), softball (girls), baseball (boys), swimming (co-ed) and fencing (co-ed).
-The school and team colors are red and white.

 The institution's original home as a private school, at 196 Bleecker Street, is still part of the Bleecker Street/Sixth Avenue complex.